Rainy-Day-Landfill/libopenbeard/README.md

 This library calculates the ROI on beard length for social media platforms.

-There is a sample tool bundled with it called "openbeard".
+There is a sample tool bundled with it called "beardcalc".

 Use with care as these are strong forces you're dealing with.